MilanDJA/Assignment1/README.md

 ![screenshot3](/images/screenshot3.jpg)

 ## Step 3: Set up a Droplet Running Arch Linux
 Now that you have your custom image uploaded, you can create a Droplet.
+Droplets are Linux based VMs that run on virtualized hardware.
+(DigitalOcean Droplets)

 ### 3.1 Create the Droplet
 1. Go to the **Droplets** section in your DigitalOcean dashboard.